 As with the exterior, many of the interior changes tend to be very subtle.
 Aluminium trim replaces the usual high-gloss black and M Sport badges are fitted to the controls and door sills.
 On models with a manual gearbox, a short shift kit is fitted to reduce the height of the gearstick to reduce gearchange times.
 A special M Sport steering wheel joins the gearstick and is modelled after those fitted to BMW’s full-fat M cars.

 Is M Sport worth the extra cash?

 Unfortunately, this one’s down to you – we can’t tell you which trim will suit you best.
 We can, however, point you towards which is most likely to fit your needs.
 If you just want a BMW for a reasonable price with enough kit to keep you entertained we’d advise giving M Sport a miss.
 It misses out on key options like sat-nav and heated seats which most buyers would benefit more from than a more aggressive body kit.

 You might want to consider M Sport, however, if you don’t just want a basic BMW and value feeling like you’re in the ultimate version of that car.
 Additionally, if you’re a keen driver, M Sport might suit you better because the lower sports suspension and bigger alloys will generate more grip in corners.
-It’s worth mentioning, however, M Sport cars probably aren’t as comfortable as their non-M Sport siblings.
+It’s worth mentioning, however, M Sport cars are a touch less comfortable than their non-M Sport siblings.

 Save money on your next BMW – M Sport or not!

 We’re here to help you get great deals and a wonderful buying experience for your next new car.
-Simply configure a BMW (or any other car – just click the green button on our homepage) through the carwow configurator and wait for the UK’s top dealers to share their best offers.
-On average, customers save £3,600 by using carwow – enough to pay for the M Sport package!
+Simply configure a BMW through the carwow configurator and wait for the UK’s top dealers to share their best offers.